csc13/spektel-sensor/_posts/2015-01-03-XMEGA_ASF_TWI.md

 }
 {% endhighlight %}

-*In my experience, his is not working for the XMEGA!* And two addresses can be applied with respect to the datasheet, but not three.
+*In my experience, this is not working for the XMEGA!* And two addresses can be applied with respect to the datasheet, but not three.

 So the further code looks like this: